-- Don’t let it come to this!
-Get your passport now, if just for the sake of having one, for the love of God!
+Don’t let it come to this!
+Get your passport now, if just for the sake of having one!

 So you’ve applied for your passport!
 Good, good.
 But the fun doesn’t end there!
 You don’t just buy a new dress and not accessorize.
 So let’s accessorize your global travel with:

 I denied needing TSA Pre✔️ for years (I’m quite cheap), but now that I have it I can attest to the fact that it’s 100% necessary.

 The first time I ever used it I skipped a line of approximately 600 people in the Boston airport.
 Six.
 Hundred.
 People.
 I just pranced right past every single one of them half smug and half thinking I was absolutely headed for TSA jail.

 Add in the fact that you get to keep your shoes on and your laptop/liquids/camera in your bag and TSA Pre✔️ proves worth every penny.

 To get TSA Pre✔️, you’ll need to apply online, attend a 10-minute in-person interview, submit to a background check, provide fingerprints, and pay the fee–$85 for a 5-year membership.
 Keeping your clothes on at security screening?
 Priceless.

 Global Entry is kinda the reverse of TSA Pre✔️.
 Global Entry let’s you skip the customs line and gets you back into the U.S. in mere seconds.